DeanRider/sam2circos/README.md

 Requires a custom karyotype file to be used with Circos.

-Names of References must match those in the karyotype file.
+Names of References must match those in the karyotype file, therefore, Manual correction is recommended after processing of the sam file.

-Some data lines will be messed up and manual curation is required.
+use: bash Sam2Circos_with_Counts.sh

-use: bash Sam2Circos_with_Counts.sh or sam3circos_with_lengths.sh
+use: bash sam2circos_with_lengths.sh

 written July 2022 by S. Dean Rider Jr. based on the following: https://www.unix.com/unix-for-dummies-questions-and-answers/179555-count-different-characters-one-column.html